-For the present, the management of Sida, with guidance from the government, has stated that four principal areas will be given priority in the near future: poverty reduction, environmentally sustainable development, gender equality and democracy/human rights.
+For the present, the management of Sida, with guidareas will be given priority in the near future: poverty reduction, environmentally sustainable development, gender equality and democracy/human rights.
 Alongside these areas, a proliferation of other inherited programmes and projects is continuing to be administered, though it is Sida's firm intention to tighten up the picture and reconcentrate its focus on central priorities.
-High on the list is poverty reduction, as stressed by the government itself in its letter of instruction to Sida for the 1995/96 financial year.
+High on the list is poverty reduction, as stressed by the government itself in its letter of instruction to Sida for the 1995/ 96 financial year.
 One outcome of this study and report will be the drafting of policy and action plans refocusing aid towards this goal.